-Get inspired by this Canadian Fall Home Tour, including our modern farmhouse kitchen and dining room decorated in eclectic vintage style with a touch of rustic.
+Get inspired by this Canadian Fall Home Tour, including our newly renovated kitchen and dining room decorated in eclectic vintage style with a touch of rustic.

 Whether you’re a first time visitor or one of my longtime readers, I’m so glad to have you here!
 We bought our builder grade house over a decade ago and have been working on adding character and personality, both inside and out, ever since.